CheruCollo/CheruCollo/README.md

 - 👋 Hi, I’m @CheruCollo
 - im a Grapic designer ,self taught typescript writer,freelancer, with a little experience in driving
 - 👀 I’m interested in ...
-TOURS ,PROGGRAMING,DRIVING
+TOURS ,PROGRAMING,DRIVING
 - 🌱 I’m currently learning ...GRAPHIC DESIGN
 - 💞️ I’m looking to collaborate on ...
-PROGGRAMING,TRADING
+PROGRAMING,TRADING
 - 📫 How to reach me ...PHONE NO. 0743244076
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...